mendix/docs/content/en/docs/developerportal/project-management/epics/epics.md

 When you click an epic, the epic details dialog box opens.

-On the upper-right corner, there is a link icon and an ellipsis (**...**) icon.
+On the upper-right corner, there is a link icon and a **More Options** ({{% icon name="three-dots-menu-horizontal" %}}) button.
 Clicking the link icon copies the link to the epic.
-Clicking the ellipsis icon opens a pop-up menu that allows you to delete the epic.
+Clicking **More Options** opens a pop-up menu that allows you to delete the epic.

 {{< figure src="/attachments/developerportal/project-management/epics/epics/epic-details-page-ellipsis.png" >}}